 - Broadening the vision and knowledge of trainers on the diversity of vocational training practices in European eco-construction

-– Modular training programme on ecological building do not exist in some countries so developing the framework for this is a prior interest and doing this in a European-wide collaborative way seems to be the right approach
+- Modular training programme on ecological building does not exist in some countries so developing the framework for this is a prior interest and doing this in a European-wide collaborative way seems to be the right approach

-– Harmonizing skill, share and development of training resources at European level is one more step toward creation of the conditions for the implementation of European mobilities for trainers and trainees in vocational training in eco-construction
+- Harmonizing skill, share and development of training resources at European level is one more step toward the creation of the conditions for the implementation of European mobilities for trainers and trainees in vocational training in eco-construction

 The European dimension is a reality and a willingness of the actor in training practices, mobility of people and the transfer of know-how that accompanies it.